 We’re reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Are you dreaming of starting the next hugely successful podcast and sharing your audio content with the world?
+Have you dreamt of starting the next hugely successful podcast?

-When it comes to recording a podcast, things aren’t as simple as recording some audio and uploading it to iTunes.
+When recording a podcast, things aren’t as simple as recording random audio and uploading it to iTunes.

-With as many as 850,000 podcasts in the world right now, you need to have a solid plan of action.
+With as many as 850,000 podcasts worldwide, you need to have a solid action plan.

 Listen while you read: Here’s a video on the best options (and how to use them):